trailofbits/challenge-tasks/README.md

  Host *
    ForwardX11 yes
 ```

+ At this point you should be able to start graphical applications while `ssh -X`'d into your remote instance on the remote instance's command line, and they should open on your local machine.
+If you want to go a step further and have a whole entire Ubuntu graphical desktop, read on.

+#### port forwarding
+Warning: this section is under construction.

  On the server (VM instance) side, x11vnc should be running on port 5900.
 You can check this on your instance with